In Hope Stories

-The doctors came to speak to me and said they had carried out a CT scan and had found something they believed was a brain tumour.
+The doctors said they had carried out a CT scan and had found something they believed was a brain tumour.
 They also explained that the fitting I had experienced and the black out in the car were in fact seizures.
 They told me a neurologist at the Royal Infirmary Hospital in Hull would need to run some more tests to get a formal diagnosis.

 The diagnosis wasn’t the only news that changed my life that week.
-After meeting with the doctor to discuss my results I found out my marriage was over and my wife and our six-year-old son left our family home.
-I was also trying to make sense of how I could work, as I was banned from driving due to epilepsy and the seizures.
+After meeting with the doctor to discuss my results, I found out my marriage was over, and my wife and our six-year-old son left our family home.
+I was also trying to make sense of how I could continue my work in recruitment, as I was banned from driving due to epilepsy and the seizures.
 It really was a tough time for me, especially not having a partner there for support.

 Waking up from the operation, alone and a bit drowsy from the drugs wasn’t a nice experience but I was pleased it was over.
 It immediately dawned on me that I couldn’t move my left arm and I remember being really scared.
 The nurses tried to reassure me that physio would be the next step and to try and rest.
 I was also offered chemotherapy and radiotherapy, but as it wasn’t essential chose to hold off, as I had already so much emotionally and physically to deal with.

-A few years later in January 2016 a routine CT scan showed the tiny bit of tumour was beginning to grow again and this time I opted to have chemotherapy and radiotherapy.
+In January 2016 a routine CT scan showed the tiny bit of remaining tumour was beginning to grow again so I opted to have chemotherapy and radiotherapy.
 I was also put on a combination of drugs to help with the seizures, but they still happened sporadically.

 Together we will find a cure.